SohhamSeal/VLabs_Mangagement_Experiments-1-2/README.md

 ## About Virtual Labs

-This project is hosted by Virtual Labs, an initiative aimed at providing remote-access to labs in various disciplines of science and engineering.
+This project is hosted by Virtual Labs, an initiative aimed at providing remote access to labs in various disciplines of science and engineering.
 [Virtual Labs](https://www.vlab.co.in/) is an innovative platform that allows students and teachers to access practical experiments online.

 **Management Labs** is the first of its kind, initiated by NITK.
 It is a pioneering effort to bring interactive and virtual simulations to the field of management education.

 ## Simulations Hosting

 The simulations are currently hosted on the [VLabs website](https://www.vlab.co.in/), offering an engaging and accessible way for learners to explore economic principles through interactive experiences.

+## License Information

+> [!IMPORTANT]
+> This project is licensed and cannot be replicated or used for any other purpose without explicit permission.
+All rights are reserved.

 Feel free to explore, contribute, and provide feedback to help us enhance these simulations and contribute to the advancement of virtual learning in management education.
 Thank you for being a part of VLabs Management Labs!